How To Create Table In Mysql With Primary Key

 Note that the statement also created two foreign key constraints.

-2) Define PRIMARY KEY
+2) Define PRIMARY KEY constraints using ALTER TABLE

-If a table, for some reasons, does not have a primary key, you can use the ALTER TABLE
+If a table, for some reasons, does not have a primary key, you can use the ALTER TABLEstatement to add a primary key to the table as follows:

 Code language: SQL (Structured Query Language) ( sql )